mobasherahmed/Softec-Task-Ahmed-Moasher/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.14.

-## Project Description :
+# Project Description :

-Eccomerce project consists of two modules [Products Module - Orders Module] and a header componenent that holds navbar and project logo ..
+Ecommerce project consists of two modules [Products Module - Orders Module] and a header componenent that holds navbar .

-# Header Component
+## Header Component

-We have 3 main pages [ products - Cart - Orders ]
+We have 3 main pages [ Products - Cart - Orders ]
-each caan access by navbar located in header as below .
+each can access by navbar located in header as below .

 ![image](https://user-images.githubusercontent.com/48737204/145725445-323573ca-f818-49aa-ac85-51cb8e6e66a2.png)

-# Add To Cart Functionality
+## Add To Cart Functionality

 In Product list we can see product image , avilable quantity and price and user can access product details page by clicking on product name link .
 After clicking on Add to cart button , product directly added to cart and it's quantity decremented by 1 item .
 If product quantity is 0 user cannot added it to his cart and button text changed to Out of stock as below .

 ![image](https://user-images.githubusercontent.com/48737204/145725497-64f1c6a8-1dbb-45a0-a004-9d9057a57f98.png)

 ## Cart Page